shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Yes, she did!”
 Larkwren winced.
 “Multiple times!”

-“Such baffling behaviour.”
+“Such baffling behavior.”
 The priest’s glowing hands sealed the wounds in Larkwren’s arms.

 “That’s what I thought!”
 Larkwren flexed, stretching his muscles.
 “Well, that’s what I *thought*.”
 He stretched and took a deep breath.
 “Many thanks!
 I feel great!”

 The priest nodded.
 “Is there anything else you require?”

-His stomache rumbled.
+His stomach rumbled.
 “I am a bit hungry.”

 “We are happy to accommodate an acolyte of Lathander.
 What are you hungry for?”
 The priest extended open arms and led Larkwren to the dining hall.